 Ethical Standards in Counseling

-Clinical Mental Health Counseling program designed for men and women with busy lives.
+The Master of Arts in Counseling program is a 60 semester hour, CACREP-accredited Clinical Mental Health Counseling program, designed for men and women with busy lives.
 Our students are working individuals who need to balance work or family while returning to school.
-Some commute from Roanoke, Winchester, Charlottesville and Washington D.C. to participate in our program’s cohort model and experiential training.
-The two-day back-to-back course schedule (usually Tuesday/Wednesday or Wednesday/Thursday) during the academic year was designed to accommodate even the busiest schedule
+Some commute from Roanoke, Winchester, Charlottesville, and Washington D.C. to participate in our program’s cohort model and experiential training.
+The two-day back-to-back course schedule (usually Tuesday/Wednesday or Wednesday/Thursday) during the academic year is designed to accommodate even the busiest schedule.

 Program highlights include: